angulardart/site-angulardart/src/_articles/low-level-html/embedding-in-html.md

 With JavaScript, programmers can embed inline event listener code directly onto HTML nodes.
-However, this is typically discouraged in modern JavaScript applications.
+However, this is typically discouraged in modern JavaScript apps.
 HTML pages generally render more quickly if listeners are added programmatically afterwards.
 Modern security guidelines also discourage inline code.